Mickey's PhilharMagic: Concert Hall

-After the whirlwind vortex passes, Donald finds himself in the dark, which takes us inside the dining room of the Beast’s Castle in Beauty and the Beast with Lumière, who begins to sing "Be Our Guest".
-Guests can smell the food, triggering hidden smell cannons in the theater, and when the champagne bottles pop, they feel a quick blast of wind in their faces surrounded by cakes, which triggers hidden air cannons in the back of the seats.
-The dark comes back for a few seconds when the song ends.
-We then find ourselves in Fantasia when the light returns from a door.
-The music from The Sorcerer's Apprentice plays, as the Magic Brooms enter the room from the door, splashing water on Donald and washing away the dirty dishes left behind from the previous scene and the hat.
+After the vortex passes, Donald finds himself inside the dining room of the Beast’s Castle in Beauty and the Beast with Lumière, who begins to sing "Be Our Guest".
+Guests can smell the food through hidden smell cannons in the theater and feel blasts of wind when the champagne bottles pop through hidden air cannons in the back of the seats.
+After the song, Donald is sent to Fantasia and Fantasia 2000.
+Accompanied by the music from The Sorcerer's Apprentice, the Magic Brooms enter the room from a door, splashing water on Donald and washing away the dirty dishes left behind from the previous scene and the hat.
 The audience also gets blasted with water.
-A broom smaller than Donald comes in, carrying a big bucket.
+A smaller broom than Donald comes in, carrying a big bucket.
 Donald snatches the bucket away and laughs, but only gives it back when a gigantic broom comes in.
-The giant broom spills water on Donald, taking us underwater into The Little Mermaid, where Ariel is in her grotto with Flounder singing "Part of Your World".
+The giant broom spills water on Donald, transporting him underwater into The Little Mermaid, where Ariel is in her grotto with Flounder singing "Part of Your World".
 At the end of the song, an electric eel shocks Donald when he tries to kiss Ariel.
-Next, we fade to The Lion King, where Simba is singing "I Just Can't Wait to Be King" amidst a menagerie of African plains animals rendered in a 3D paper cut-out style.
+Donald is then taken to The Lion King, where Simba is singing "I Just Can't Wait to Be King" amidst a menagerie of African plains animals rendered in a 3D paper cut-out style.
 Zazu also appears in this segment.
-After this scene, the dust settles and we go into the Land of the Dead in Coco as the orange feathers burst out, where Miguel is singing "Un Poco Loco" alongside Héctor while skeletons dance to the music.
-During the concert, Dante places the hat on Donald's head, who then starts to dance with Miguel and Héctor, but Pepita then steals the hat while Donald holds onto her tail as they fly into the clouds (The newly added Coco scene has yet to be added to Hong Kong Disneyland).
-Then, we enter a starry night sky in London from Peter Pan, where the chorus sings "You Can Fly".
+Afterwards, Donald is sent into the Land of the Dead from Coco, where Miguel is singing "Un Poco Loco" alongside Héctor while skeletons dance to the music.
+During the concert, Dante places the hat on Donald's head, who then starts to dance with Miguel and Héctor, but Pepita then steals the hat while Donald holds onto her tail as they fly into the clouds.
+Then, Donald enters a starry night sky in London from Peter Pan, where the chorus sings "You Can Fly".
 Peter Pan and Tinker Bell sprinkle pixie dust on Donald, giving him the ability to fly.
-Finally, we go into Agrabah in Aladdin, where Aladdin and Jasmine are singing "A Whole New World" while flying through the night sky on Carpet.
+Finally, Donald gets swept into Agrabah from Aladdin, where Aladdin and Jasmine are singing "A Whole New World" while flying through the night sky on Carpet.
 Donald follows them on a magic carpet of his own.
 He eventually retrieves the hat again by Jasmine placing it on his head.
-Unfortunately, the hat gets knocked off of Donald's head by Iago, and Donald jumps after it.
+However, the hat gets knocked off of Donald's head by Iago, and Donald jumps after it.